mvolkmann/blog/src/swift/why-swift.md

 and perform actions before and/or after changes occur.

 They are defined by optional `willSet` and `didSet` functions.
-It is not necessary to define both, when only one is needed.
+It is not necessary to define both when only one is needed.

 The `willSet` function cannot prevent the change from happening, but the `didSet` function can revert to the old value if the new value is invalid.